arnonuem/tmAbciAppStub/README.md

 # tmAbciAppStub
 tendermint abci java app stub

-First run tendermint until you see messages like `WARN[04-21|15:46:54] abci.socketClient failed to connect to tcp://127.0.0.1:46658.
-Retrying... module=abcicli`
+Run the ABCI-App.
+It should open a Tendermint socket and wait for Tendermint connecting to it.

-Then run the app.
-It should opens a Tendermint socket and tendermint connects to it. you see messages like: `NOTE[04-21|15:47:06] ABCI Handshake module=consensus appHeight=0 appHash=`.
+Run Tendermint `tendermint node` (see Tendermint docs).
+Tendermint should connect to the ABCI-App.

-The app then opens up a websocket connection to the running tendermint node for communicating with tendermint.
+To talk to the Tendermint node open a websocket connection by sending a `POST` to `http://localhost:8080/api/startwebsocket`.